JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 Run the script with 'python3 matrix.py'

-This could print 'Percentage white: 25%' or report an error because the numpy module is missing.
+This could print 'Percentage white: 25%' or report an error because there is "something missing" like the numpy module.

 Do not 'pip install numpy' to install numpy because...